The fuel of fiction is conflict.

 Some are physical conflicts, while others are social or emotional.

-Without an unresolved conflict fueling the experience, the audience perceives they are no in an actual story.
+the audience perceives they are no in an actual story.

-THey will very quickly lose patience and interest, and then you will lose them.
+THey will very quickly lose patience and interest, and

 Conflict is also the fuel of gameplay.